rajeevyadav/armadillo-code/README.txt

 The OpenBLAS and Intel MKL libraries are generally the fastest.

-Caveat: for any serious and/or critical work, we recommend using either Mac OS X or a Linux based operating system:
+Caveat: for any serious and/or performance critical work, we recommend using either Mac OS X or a Linux based operating system:
   Ubuntu                    http://www.ubuntu.com/
   Debian                    http://www.debian.org/
   OpenSUSE                  http://www.opensuse.org/